-Gladbach, Leipzig, Wolfsburg progress in German Cup
+Gladbach progresses in German Cup; Regensburg upsets Cologne

-BERLIN (AP) — Alassane Plea sent Borussia Mönchengladbach into the quarterfinals of the German Cup by securing a 2-1 win over Stuttgart on Wednesday, with Leipzig and Wolfsburg also advancing.
+BERLIN (AP) — Alassane Plea sent Borussia Mönchengladbach into the quarterfinals of the German Cup by securing a 2-1 win over Stuttgart on Wednesday, while Cologne went out on penalties to second-division team Jahn Regensburg.

 Gladbach got off to a bad start in Stuttgart with Silas Wamangituka scoring after a fine solo run on a counterattack within two minutes.